 Major props to our Planning Committee, which was composed of Regional Representatives from around the US and Canada, and local arrangements, managed beautifully by the Los Angeles team.
 They all did an incredible job, both in the planning stages and supporting the conference participants throughout the weekend.
 RefCon4 was a celebration of sangha, with speakers who helped start Refuge Recovery all those years ago as well as folks who are newer to our community.
 A whole lot of spirited folks in one place lifting the building off the ground.
 This was our first year live-streaming and I want to acknowledge one of our crew in Canberra, Australia for suggesting we give it a try.
 We’re posting a link to each session on the Refuge Recovery website so you can check them out if you were unable to attend or catch the live streams.

 Our first Annual Report was summarized at RefCon and that is now posted on the website as well as our 2017 tax return.
-Many thanks to Board Treasurer Chris Kavanaugh for his work in getting those docs prepared.
 The Refuge Board of Directors is well aware that sorting through the various entities tagged as Refuge Recovery can be confusing.
 Just to be clear,

 Thanks so much for everything you do to make our turbulent world a refuge.
 I look forward to seeing you soon on the Sangha World Tour; next stop is Dover, NH for the first-ever Region IX Conference!